 2. A word linkage in these bracketings is apollymi, “to destroy.”
 Jesus’ first week of ministry goes from the demons asking Jesus not to destroy them (1:24) to the Pharisees conspiring with the Herodians on destroying Jesus (3:6).
 (A Girardian might take note of the unlikely pairing of Herodians and Pharisees, uniting together around their scapegoat.)
 The cleansing of the temple scene ends on the same note: “And when the chief priests and the scribes heard it, they kept looking for a way to kill (apolesosiv) him; for they were afraid of him, because the whole crowd was spellbound by his teaching” (11:18).
 Notice, too, the linkage here to 1:21-28 around Jesus’ “teaching” (didache).

 3. As mentioned in #1, another key word is exousia, “authority,” though it is often translated simply as “power.”
+It also can have the sense of “capability,” or “freedom to act.”
 Of the ten uses of exousia in Mark, six of them are in connection with the two framing episodes of cleansing: twice in 1:21-28; four times in 11:28-33, as the “chief priests, scribes, and the elders” question Jesus’ authority to have disrupted their temple.

 4. For more on the structure of these opening scenes, see last week’s comments (Epiphany 3B).